Honatas/multi-select-webcomponent/README.md

 **value: string[]**
 &nbsp;&nbsp;&nbsp;&nbsp;
-Returns all of the selected Options values in an array.
+The value property of this component is an array of strings containing the values of the selected Option elements.

 **disabled: boolean**
 &nbsp;&nbsp;&nbsp;&nbsp;